Top Toys of 1971: Weebles, Barbie, Hot Wheels and Wobbling Toy-Box Energy

 It also reflects the way early-70s play still tolerated a little household collateral damage.
 Toys did not all have to stay neat.
 Some of them were supposed to leave a trace.
 Play-Doh understood that a little mess was not a bug.
 It was part of the sensory appeal.

 Even compared with flashier 1971 contenders, Play-Doh holds up because it did not depend on trend.
 It depended on hands, texture, and repetition.
-That is a hard combination to beat.
+That puts it firmly in the 70s craft-kit and messy creativity lane.

 Fun Fact / Why It Still Matters Play-Doh lasted because it offered one of the most satisfying sensory play loops ever sold in a cardboard box.